 Making an appeal

-You can only appeal to the independent adjudicator if you have made a representation in time which has been rejected by us.
-You will have been sent a notice of appeal form with the notice of rejection.
+You can appeal to an independent Road User Charging Adjudicator if you have made a representation in time which has been rejected by us and you have been sent a Notice of Rejection, which is accompanied by a Notice of Appeal form.

-If you disagree with our decision, you have the right to appeal.
+If you disagree with our decision, you have the right to appeal to the tribunal.